CR-Richardson/Max-Series-Gain/README.md

 * Matthew C Turner (m.c.turner@soton.ac.uk)

 ## Prerequisites
 All the code is written in MATLAB.
-The LMI's are solved using the *robust control toolbox* which must be installed as an add-on.
+The LMI's are solved using the *Robust Control Toolbox* which must be installed as an add-on.

 ## Overview
 The repository is organised as follows: